The Buffalo Cherry Blossom Festival is an Annual Event that started in 2014.

 The Buffalo History Museum is a building rich in history, as you might have guessed.
 The building was originally constructed as the 'New York State Pavilion' for the 1901 Pan-American Exposition.
 It was designed to be the only permanent structure from the exposition.

 The garden may be entered through two landscaped entrances on the edges of The Buffalo History Museum’s parking lot.
 The one on the West side has a stepped path that is lined by flowering cherry trees and leads to a monument stone honoring the donors of the original garden.
-A pathway leading across the hillside below the history museum leads directly to the heart of the hillside garden with rugged stone steps brought over from Japan and placed by master gardeners from Kanazawa.
+A pathway leading across the hillside below the history museum leads directly to the heart of the hillside garden with rugged stone steps that were placed by master gardeners from Kanazawa.
 Stepping down through the garden leads visitors through extensive plantings and a dry cascade of Cotoneasters to the Jesse Kregal Pathway.

 Download a brief history of the Japanese Garden